kera-cudmore/BookWorm/README.md

 * [Star Rating Code.](https://bbbootstrap.com/snippets/bootstrap-rate-your-experience-template-star-ratings-30972576) The following code was used and adapted for the star rating system in the book reviews.
 * [glassmorphism-generator](https://hype4.academy/tools/glassmorphism-generator).
 Used to create the coloured card panels.
+* [Error Handling](https://nrodrig1.medium.com/flask-blueprints-error-handling-and-config-file-example-d1a031070763) I used the following code mentioned in this article as a basis for creating my custom error handling.

 ### Content